In a dynamic and interconnected global economy, the role of management has never been more important.

 Gain management-related experience, apply your academic knowledge and improve your employability with an integrated year in industry.

 Gain experience of business planning, presenting, negotiating and everyday decision-making and creative thinking that employers value.

 Our business and management, accounting and finance degrees share some common elements in Year 1 to introduce you to the core concepts underpinning these key disciplines.

 As you progress, you'll develop the knowledge and skills acquired in your first year, giving both depth and breadth to your learning.
-You'll be able to choose optional modules to widen your knowledge or bring your specialism into focus.
+You'll be able to choose option modules to widen your knowledge or bring your specialism into focus.

 In your third year, you'll undertake a 12-month paid placement in industry.
 You'll develop your understanding of business and management, apply the theories you've learned and enhance your employability.

-In Year 1, you'll study six core modules, which introduce some of the key concepts and techniques used in business and management.
-The modules give a broad overview of topics you may want to specialise in in later years, with assessments designed to develop your academic skills.
+In Year 1, you'll study core modules which introduce some of the key concepts and techniques used in business and management.
+The modules give a broad overview of topics you may want to specialise in, with assessments designed to develop your academic skills.